Ziam: Plot

 After being abandoned by Vasu, Rin is cornered by zombies but is rescued by Singh and Buddy.
 As they try to escape, Singh is shot by the commandos who take Rin after the zombies kill their medic.
 As Rin is led away, Singh recovers and knocks down the commandos before collapsing from his injuries.
 As Rin treats him, Singh proposes to her and promises to return to Chiang Dao with her.
-Buddy discovers that the one of the commandoes has reanimated, forcing Singh to throw a molotov cocktail at him.
+Buddy discovers that the one of the commandoes has reanimated, forcing Singh to throw a Molotov cocktail at him.
 The resulting fire activates the hospital's sprinklers and inadvertently reactivates the dormant zombies who chase after Singh and his group.
 As they escape, they come across Vasu and Anne, who had been bitten when the commandos were attacked.
 Vasu, believing that Anne has reawakened, allows himself to be overwhelmed by the zombies.

 Singh, Rin and Buddy make their way to the hospital's helipad, where the remaining commandos have landed a helicopter.
-Singh stays behind to divert the zombies to the hospital's car park, but is trapped by a swarm of zombies inside a car, forcing him to detonate an explosive which kills the zombies.
+Singh stays behind to divert the zombies to the hospital's car park, but is trapped by a swarm of zombies inside a car, forcing him to detonate an explosive device which kills the zombies.
 Singh manages to escape and reach the helipad, but again decides to stay behind to stop more zombies following Rin and Buddy, who have been extracted by the commandos.
 As the helicopter takes off, Rin and Buddy tearfully watch as Singh fights the zombies before the building is demolished by the explosives.

 Rin arrives in Chiang Dao and is seen pondering while wearing Singh's ring.
-In a mid-credits scene, Singh is shown to have survived by seeking shelter inside a storage tank and kills a zombie as he emerges from the rubble of the hospital.
+In a mid-credits scene, Singh is revealed to have survived by seeking shelter inside a storage tank, killing a surviving zombie as he emerges from the wreckage of the hospital.